-Getting a bond (BMC-84) or trust fund (BMC-85) is a critical step on the path to becoming a freight broker (sometimes called a trucking broker).
+Getting a surety bond (BMC-84) or trust fund (BMC-85) is a critical step on the path to becoming a freight broker.
+You can’t operate legally without one of these options because it’s a license requirement by the FMCSA.

 Option One: BMC-84 Surety Bonds